Table of Contents

 You can use the standard mileage rate for 2014 only if you:

 Owned the vehicle and used the standard mileage rate for the first year you placed the vehicle in service, or

 Leased the vehicle and are using the standard mileage rate for the entire lease period (except the period, if any, before 1998).

-If you take the standard mileage rate, multiply the number of miles driven in connection with your rental activities by 56.5 cents per mile.
+If you take the standard mileage rate, multiply the number of miles driven in connection with your rental activities by 56 cents a mile.
 Include this amount and your parking fees and tolls on line 6.

 If you deduct actual auto expenses:

 Include on line 6 the rental activity portion of the cost of gasoline, oil, repairs, insurance, tires, license plates, etc., and